 My Apple Gateau with Calvados Crème Sauce balances tart fruit with sweet creaminess against the delicate crumb of a perfectly baked cake.
 The French liqueur adds elegance that makes this a special occasion for any dinner.
 Plus, it’s simple to make.

 If you were to ask me why I love this Apple Gateau with Calvados Crème Sauce recipe, I would be quick to tell you that it’s easy.
 And for me, easy is good when it comes to baking.
 I’m not about to call myself an expert baker, or pastry maker of any acclaim for that matter.
-You see, baking is a chore for me.
-I think the exact science of baking challenges my right brain tendency for improvisation.
-I have a keen appreciation for pastry artisans who seem to sift through complicated recipes without hesitation.
-I, however, belabor the process while contemplating imminent failure.
-Try as I may, I am a novice and will always be a student.
+Baking is a chore for me.

 Pros take note: This is a top shelf, top chef dish that anyone can do.